ishak2230/TASK04_05_DescriptiveStats/README.md

 Python provides reproducibility and numerical verification, while the LLM is more useful for explanation, exploration, and interpretation.

-The main lesson from this experiment is that a confident and well-written LLM response is not necessarily a correct one.
+The main lesson from this task is that a confident and well-written LLM response is not necessarily a correct one.
 Numerical claims should still be independently verified before they are used to support conclusions or decisions.

 ---